Collection and Processing

 Landfills produce two byproducts: leachate and landfill gas.
 Freshkills Park has collection systems designed to capture and treat these byproducts.
 The collection systems are maintained by the Department of Sanitation (DSNY) and overseen by the New York State Department of Environmental Conservation (DEC).
 The systems will be decommissioned once monitoring data collected by DSNY and reviewed by DEC shows that they are no longer needed.

 Landfill Gas Collection System

-Landfill gas is a mixture of methane, carbon dioxide, and trace amounts of non-methane organic compounds (NMOCs) created by anaerobic bacteria who feed on decomposing waste.
-Since the landfill cap prevents landfill gas from migrating into the atmosphere, a network of wells and pipes collect landfill gas from the waste layer.
-The infrastructure involved in this process is known as the landfill gas collection system.
+Landfill gas is created as anaerobic bacteria feed on decomposing waste.
+The gas is a mixture of methane, carbon dioxide, and small amounts of non-methane organic compounds (NMOCs).
+The landfill cap prevents landfill gas from migrating into the atmosphere.
+Below the cap, a network of wells, pipes and blowers collect landfill gas from the capped landfill mounds and send it to an onsite purification plant.

 Leachate Collection System

 Leachate is created when rainwater percolates through decomposing garbage and picks up particles, including potential contaminants, from the garbage along the way.
 At Freshkills Park, the soil underlying the waste is made of a fine silt clay with low permeability.
 The clay has prevented the leachate from migrating into deeper layers of soils below the landfill.
 Around the mounds, trenches, cut-off walls, pipes, and pumps are designed to collect the leachate that migrates laterally through the mounds.
 The collected leachate is pumped to a treatment plant that separates the water from waste materials.

 Collection & Containment

 - Perforated pipes are installed in trenches 6-8 feet deep around the periphery of the mounds.
 Two of the mounds (East and West) also have containment (slurry) walls installed for an additional level of containment.
 These systems collect leachate and prevent off-site migration.